-Where a child joins a school, they will request all child protection records from the previous educational setting.
+Where a child joins our school, we will request all child protection records from the previous educational setting.
 If none are received within the statutory time, we will renew the request and report this to the Education Safeguarding Officer.

 9. Inter-agency working